Small Batch Almond Flour and Maple Cookies

 What is the difference between Almond Flour and Almond Meal?

-• Almond Flour – blanched almonds (no skins) ground to a fine powder.
+• Almond Flour – blanched almonds that are ground to a fine flour without the almond skins.

-• Almond Meal – almonds with the skins that is more coarse.
+• Almond Meal – almonds ground to flour with the skins and the texture is more coarse.

 Source